 In order for an approved project to move to construction, it must first receive a construction permit from Loudoun Water.
 The materials that Loudoun Water needs in order to issue the construction permit will be listed on your approval letter.
+You may also reference the construction permit checklist.
 The links below are examples or give more information on each of the items that may be listed on your approval letter.
 Once Loudoun Water receives all of the items below, submit a request for a construction permit and the construction permit will be signed within 3 – 5 business days and returned to the developer.
 When you receive your construction permit you may request your pre-construction meeting.

 - A signed construction permit.